Order of Protection Leading to Being Removed From Your Home

 If the conduct complained about in a Petition for Order of Protection doesn’t meet all of the statutory requirements of one of the domestic violence statutes, a court cannot issue an Order of Protection no matter how bad or reprehensible the conduct may be.

 If you have questions about if you can be removed from your home by an order of protection in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona restraining order and family law attorneys have over 100 years of combined experience successfully representing clients in restraining order and family law cases.
+Our Arizona restraining order and family law attorneys have decades of combined experience successfully representing clients in restraining order and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.